 For Jews, it is a tradition to leave stones at a gravesite You can see them on both of the images below.
 While many theories exist as to why this is done, there is no clear answer.
 All are either based on respect or superstition.
 We also saw this custom at the Jewish cemetery in Prague, Czech Republic.

-Tips for visiting the Mellah, Miari Cemetery or Lazama Synagogue Marrakech
+Tips for visiting the Mellah, Miari Cemetery or Lazama Synagogue in Marrakech

 - The Mellah (Jewish Quarter) is just outside the old medina.